Search

 Session Type: Invited Speaker Session

 This presidential session centers the voices, experiences, and desires of young people, the group that will be most impacted by the decisions that we make about our collective social futures.
-This year’s theme urges the educational community at all levels to delve deeply into the histories and movements that have brought us to this sociopolitical moment and then expand outward to articulate our freedom dreams for future generations.
-Such futuring cannot be accomplished without the meaningful participation of youth.
-This session convenes a group of youth and adult researchers who have dedicated their careers to developing theoretical, methodological, and practical tools to support intergenerational and interdisciplinary public scholarship that positions young people as agentic experts of their educational experiences.
+This year’s conference theme invites us to engage with the histories and movements that have brought us to this sociopolitical moment and articulate our freedom dreams for future generations--such futuring requires the meaningful participation of youth.

 Nicole Mirra, University of California - Los Angeles